Boosting thermalization of classical and quantum many-body systems: Preparation of quantum thermal states

+We now engineer purely dissipative dynamics to prepare the target thermal state $\boldsymbol{\rho}_\beta$.
+The construction relies on purely dissipative Lindbladians $\mathcal{D}[\bullet]$, built by engineering Lindblad operators $\boldsymbol{A}_n$ and the auxiliary operator $\boldsymbol{K}$, such that the quantum detailed balance condition is satisfied and the thermal state emerges as the unique steady state.
+The resulting generators are invariant under time-reversal symmetry~\cite{kwon_reversing_2022}.
+By choosing local Lindblad operators at infinite temperature, we ensure that their finite-temperature counterparts remain quasilocal in the high-temperature (small-$\beta$) regime~\cite{alhambra_quantum_2023}.

-In the weak-coupling limit, a family of Lindbladians are given by Davies' generators with the transitions between energy eigenstates \cite{davies_markovian_1974}.
+In the weak-coupling limit, Davies' generators give a family of Lindbladians generators with the transitions between energy eigenstates \cite{davies_markovian_1974}.
 However, they cannot be represented by local operators in quantum many-body systems with non-commuting Hamiltonians.
 Our framework provides a method for constructing quasilocal Lindbladians to prepare quantum thermal states, and it reproduces Davies' generators for classical commuting Hamiltonians.

+Compared to Refs.~\cite{chen_efficient_2025,gilyen_quantum_2024}, we provide a general construction of the Lindbladians to satisfy the quantum detailed balanced condition: instead of the operator Fourier transform, we require a similar transform by Eq.~\eqref{eq:flip_op_transform} on the Lindblad operators to construct Lindbladians at finite temperature.
+We note that the locality of the Lindbladians can be improved by applying a filter to the infinite-temperature Lindblad operators $\tilde{\boldsymbol{A}}_n$ \cite{chen_efficient_2025,gilyen_quantum_2024} (see also Appendix~\ref{sec:Remarks on CKG algorithm}).
+We show the construction in the following.